Updating schedules

 The event has now been deleted and is no longer displayed in the planning view.

-To delete an edition, first view the event that it is contained within, either by selecting the event in the planning view and choosing "View event" from the contextual menu or double-clicking anywhere within the event.
+To delete an edition, first view the event that it is contained within, either by selecting the event in the calendar view and choosing "View event" from the contextual menu or double-clicking anywhere within the event.

 From the event window, select the edition you want to delete, right-click and choose "Delete edition" from the contextual menu.